allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

   - an original research question motivating the need to do the research
 - a visualization of the research process undertaken in the course including:
   - a relationship diagram of sources cited, with links to annotation posts
+  - any additional resources consulted in order to complete the project, including:
+    - generative prompts
+    - "how-to" guides
-  - a process diagram of an experiment used to prove viability of research topic with an emphasis on reproducibility
+  - a process/step diagram of an _original_, _reproducible_ experiment used to prove viability of research topic
-  - d
+    - steps necessary to (re)create the process behind the experiment
   - inclusion of paths/processes that lead to dead-ends or failures

 <sup>†</sup> Students in the Computer and Information Science (CIS) department may attempt team or group Senior Projects.